kojix2/libui_paradise/README.md

     }
     outer_vbox.minimal(button) # Use minimal space if possible.
 Or use .add().

 That's it!
+Inside of the **.on_clicked {}** block you can run the ruby code that you want to use.
 A button that is in a container (vbox) that outputs hello world when clicked.
 Can't get much simpler than that. \o/

 ## Fiddle::Pointer and playing with pointers